nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 Notes:
 * As long as the search keyword string is a substring of the question description / answer of a question stored in the question and answer bank, it will be included in the search result.
 Please refer to the above examples as an illustration of this property.
-* The search is non case-sensitive.
+* The search is non-case-sensitive.
 Please refer to the above examples as an illustration of this property.

 ### Edit question/answer `edit`
 Edits the description or answer of an existing question in the question and answer bank